 “The Black Panther Party, which is a revolutionary group of black people, realizes that we have to have an identity.
 We have to realize our black heritage in order to give us strength to move on and progress.
 But as far as returning to the old African culture, it’s unnecessary and it’s not advantageous in many respects.
 We believe that culture itself will not liberate us.
 We’re going to need some stronger stuff.”

 In the 1970s, Newton aimed to take the Panthers in a new direction that emphasized democratic socialism, community interconnectedness, and services for the poor, including items like free lunch programs and urban clinics.
-But the Panthers began to fall apart due to factionalism, with later allegations surfacing that the FBI, under J. Edgar Hoover, was clandestinely involved in the organization’s unraveling.
+But the Panthers began to fall apart due to factionalism.
+Following allegations surfacing that the FBI, under J. Edgar Hoover, was clandestinely involved in the organization’s unraveling.
 Key members left while Newton and Eldridge Cleaver, the party’s minister of information, split ways.

 By mid-decade, Newton faced more criminal charges when he was accused of murdering a 17-year-old sex worker and assaulting a tailor.
 To avoid prosecution, he fled to Cuba in 1974 but returned to the U.S. three years later.
 The murder case was eventually dismissed after two trials ended with deadlocked juries, while the tailor refused to testify in court about assault charges.